Twitter temporarily closes offices as layoffs begin | Technology

 Roth was the most senior executive to message publicly with a tweet of support for staff who are losing their jobs.
 He also appeared to still have his job.
 Last week, Musk endorsed Roth, citing his "high integrity" after he was called out over tweets critical of former U.S. President Donald Trump years earlier.
 Roth did not respond to a request for comment.

-Twitter said in the email that its offices would be temporarily closed and all badge access suspended in order "to help ensure the safety of each employee as well as Twitter systems and customer data."
-The company's office in Piccadilly Circus, London, appeared deserted on Friday, with no employees in sight.
+Twitter said in the email that its offices would be temporarily closed and all badge access suspended in order "to help ensure the safety of each employee as well as Twitter systems and customer data".
+DOORS LOCKED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)